wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ---
 Even though Wavefront can receive and store highly granular metrics, it cannot receive data at greater than 1 point per second per unique source.
 In cases where finer data granularity is available to measure performance, Wavefront supports histograms, a mechanism to compute, store, and use distributions of metrics rather than single metrics.

 For example, suppose you are measuring the latency of each web request.
 If you have sufficient traffic at multiple servers, you could have multiple distinct measurements for a given metric, host, and timestamp.
-This will result in "collisions" using [Wavefront data format](wavefront_data_format).
+This will result in "collisions" using the [Wavefront data format](wavefront_data_format).
 In other words, the frequency of this data is actually higher than the Wavefront format; rather than metric-timestamp-source mapping to a single value, the composite key maps to a [multiset](https://en.wikipedia.org/wiki/Multiset) (multiple and possibly duplicate values).

-One approach to dealing with high frequency data is to calculate a statistic, such as a percentile, at each source and send only that data.
-The problem with this approach is that an aggregate of a percentile (such as P95s from a variety of sources) does not yield a valid percentile.
+One approach to dealing with high frequency data is to calculate an aggregate statistic, such as a percentile, at each source and send only that data.
+The problem with this approach is that performing an aggregate of a percentile (such as P95s from a variety of sources) does not yield a valid percentile.

-A Wavefront histogram is a distribution of metrics collected and computed by the Wavefront proxy.
-In addition to storing histogram data, Wavefront provides language features that can be used to query histogram data from multiple sources and calculate quantiles and percentiles.
-These calculated quantiles are then available as new time series that can be used in Wavefront Query Language queries.
+A Wavefront [histogram](https://en.wikipedia.org/wiki/Histogram) is a distribution of metrics collected and computed by the Wavefront proxy.
+In addition to storing histogram data, Wavefront provides language features that can be used to query histogram data from multiple sources and calculate percentiles.
+These calculated percentiles are then available as new time series that can be used in Wavefront Query Language queries.

-## Wavefront Histogram Computation
+## Wavefront Histogram Distributions

-A Wavefront [histogram](https://en.wikipedia.org/wiki/Histogram) creates a distribution by aggregating data into bins.
-For example, the following figure illustrates a distribution of 205 metric points, that range in value from 0 to 120  at t = 1 minute, into bins of size 10.
+Wavefront creates distributions by aggregating metrics into bins.
+For example, the following figure illustrates a distribution of 205 metrics that range in value from 0 to 120 at t = 1 minute, into bins of size 10.

 ![histogram](images/histogram.png)